quickwit-oss/quickwit/docs/reference/aggregation.md

 ### Histogram

-Histogram is a bucket aggregation, where buckets are created dynamically for given interval.
+Histogram is a bucket aggregation, where buckets are created dynamically for the given interval.
 Each document value is rounded down to its bucket.

 E.g. if we have a price 18 and an interval of 5, the document will fall into the bucket with the key 15.
 The formula used for this is: ((val - offset) / interval).floor() * interval + offset